MuriloMir/Tinder-bot/README.md

 # Tinder-bot
 A software which hits "Like" automatically when the Tinder website is open.
-Written totally in D with the arsd library.
+Written totally in D.

 Download this source code along with the arsd library which can be found here: https://github.com/adamdruppe/arsd.